sgratzl/d3tutorial/README.md

 }

 function createVis() {
-  // initialized for creating the visualizations, e.g. setup SVG, init scales, ...
+  // initialized for creating the visualizations, e.g., setup SVG, init scales, ...

   function update(new_data) {
     // updates the specific visualization with the given data